Flamenco Guitar Lesson and interview with Berto Boyd

 Berto:

-I have several routines that I follow and they all start with a 6-10 minute left-hand only warm up that focuses on placement and pressure.
+I have several routines that I follow.
+They all start with a 6-10 minute left-hand only warm up that focuses on placement and pressure.
 I then usually warm up my right hand with Etude No. 2 or 4 from my book.

 I usually will do things in 3’s.
 For example: